 With the expected rollout of edible cannabis products slated for this December, experts anticipate a boom in the market for the plant in the months to come.

 With that in mind, what are the biggest players in the marijuana space?
-The following stocks were the 10 largest big-cap cannabis companies in Canada as of July 16, 2019.
+The following companies were the 10 largest big-cap cannabis stocks in Canada as of July 16, 2019.
 All stocks listed had market caps between C$500 million and C$17 billion at that time.

 1. Canopy Growth (TSX:WEED,NYSE:CGC)